Knead to Know

 Step 2: Draft art direction & concept

-Core Product Features
+Core Design Features

 For a VR game, almost nothing is more important than maintaining player immersion.
 I designed primarily diegetic UIs that appear within the 3D scene itself in order to provide players information in a realistic manner as they are baking.
-Interactive UIs are purposefully embedded into the surface of objects like a recipe book and the oven control board, while smaller, event-specific UIs temporarily appear near their respective game object for the event duration.
+I kept 2D overlay UIs to a minimum to maximize players' sense of realism, because there are no floating screens in real life (at least, yet)!
+Instead, Interactive UIs are purposefully embedded into the surface of objects like a recipe book and the oven control board, while simpler, event-specific UIs like progress bars or tooltips are temporarily displayed near the player's workstation for the objective duration.

 Takeaways